MarkKozel/CompOrgEText/docs/Foundations/NumberSystems/BinaryValues.md

 | Place Value Factor |     2 |
 :::

-Also referred to as Binary system, *Base 2* is a system commonly used by humans to refer to integer values or quantities
+Also referred to as Binary system, *Base 2* is a system used by computers to refer to all data, including numbers

-*Base 10* is a mathematical term for the system of counting humans have standardized on for counting things.
-The **2** is the number of symbols used to represent quantities

 The *2* in **Base 2** identifies the largest value that can be represented in a single digit (symbol)
 > Base - 1, Therefore, the largest value is a single digit is 1